Just a few Bible quotes and observations. All the quotes are from the King James version. Highlights are added and not from the source.

 16:25: But Abraham said, Son, remember that thou in thy lifetime receivedst thy good things, and likewise Lazarus evil things: but now he is comforted, and thou art tormented.

-3:17: But whoso hath this world's good, and seeth his brother have need, and shutteth up his bowels of compassion from him, how dwelleth the love of God in him?
+3:17: But whoso hath this world's good, and seeth his brother have need, and shutteth up his bowels of compassion from him, how dwelleth the love of God in him3?

 3:18: My little children, let us not love in word, neither in tongue; but in deed and in truth.

-Given these few Biblical quotes from Jesus, among many, regarding compassion, aid for the poor, and the least among us, how is it that I so frequently see those that call themselves evangelical Christians act with disdain and reject the poor—particularly the homeless—showing the least compassion and the most ridicule.
+Given these few Biblical quotes from Jesus, among many, regarding compassion, aid for the poor, and the least among us, how is it that I so frequently see those that call themselves Christians—often evangelical—act with disdain and reject the poor—particularly the homeless—showing the least compassion and the most ridicule.

-Their view seems to be that the circumstances of the poor are completely of their own doing and not worthy of their compassion, aid and support.
-I found nothing from Jesus regarding this disdainful viewpoint.
+Their view seems to be that the circumstances of the poor are completely of their own doing and not worthy of compassion, aid and support.
+I can find nothing from Jesus regarding this disdainful viewpoint.
+I've found no references to Jesus asking for payment, checking credit, or requiring a copay.